Zeltweg: History

 Some farms were recorded at Zeltweg in the Duchy of Styria already during the 13th century.
 The village then was called Celtwich, its name is recorded in 1430 for the first time.
 During the 15th century, there were considerable difficulties resulting from famines, failed harvests, and epidemics, From 1569 onwards, the Habsburg archduke Charles II of Austria initiated the rafting of timber down the Mur, which gained considerable importance for Zeltweg's history.
 During the following decades, Zeltweg grew and was a target of migration.

 During the 18th century, the population shrank considerably because of the expansion of roads.
 In 1848, Count Hugo Henckel von Donnersmarck, who came from Upper Silesia, decided to relocate his family's smeltery from Carinthian Frantschach-Sankt Gertraud to the site.
-This industrial revolution brought a boom for Zeltweg.
+This Industrial Revolution brought a boom for Zeltweg.
 A railway station was built in 1868.
 Zeltweg was detached from neighboring Fohnsdorf as a municipality in its own right and the first mayor, Heinrich Dillinger, was elected in 1875.

 After the Austrian Anschluss in 1938, the Zeltweg ironworks were incorporated into the Reichswerke Hermann Göring conglomerate, employing numerous unfree labourers during World War II.
 At the end of the war, Zeltweg was first occupied by Soviet and then British troops.
 Still, there was an upswing both in education and in the industry after the war.
 Zeltweg received town privileges on 1 January 1966.

 Main sights

 Zeltweg's main attraction is the Farrach Palace, built by Carl Friedrich von Teufenbach between 1670 and 1680 in the style of an Italian Renaissance palace.
 Stucco works were installed inside.

-Since 1986, the palace is owned by Anton and Ingrid Hartleb, who refurbished it and transformed it into a site for cultural and artistic events.
+Since 1986, the palace has been owned by Anton and Ingrid Hartleb, who refurbished it and transformed it into a site for cultural and artistic events.

 Zeltweg's coat of arms is a cog and a human-sized one was erected at the railway bridge to show that Zeltweg was an industrial town.